What is the ASX 200, and how does it work?

 The S&P/ASX 200 Index (ASX: XJO), or ASX 200, is an Australian share market index comprising the 200 largest companies (by market capitalisation) listed on the Australian stock market.

-These companies are of great interest to investors because the value of larger companies is often perceived to be less volatile
+These companies are of great interest to investors as the value of larger companies is often perceived to be less volatile

-Some of the companies on the ASX 200 are also blue chips and are among the most traded Australian shares on the market.
-They're household names in their sector, boasting financial strength and an excellent track record.
+Some ASX 200 companies are blue chips, among the most traded Australian shares on the market.
+They're typically household names in their sector, boasting financial strength and an excellent track record.

 What is the Australian Share Market Index?